Steve Bleasdale: Later career

 Due to his reputation gained from the documentary, Bleasdale struggled to gain employment in football.
 He unsuccessfully applied for the vacant managers jobs at AFC Bournemouth, Stevenage, Forest Green Rovers and Cambridge United.

-Bleasdale took up the managerial role at Bangor City in November 2006.
+Bleasdale took up the managerial role at Cymru Premier side Bangor City in November 2006.
 Despite a poor start, Bleasdale turned around the club's bad run of form and won the Manager of the Month Award in February 2007.
 In May 2007, Bleasdale resigned as manager of Bangor much to the surprise of the board.
-It was believed Bleasdale quit as he wished to move back into English football.
+It was later revealed Bleasdale quit as he wished to move back into English football and struggled with the travelling involved.

-In October 2007, Bleasdale was appointed manager at Leigh Genesis.
-The club was relegated at the end of the 2007–08 season after finishing bottom of the Conference North.
+In October 2007, Bleasdale was appointed manager at Conference North side Leigh Genesis.
+The club was relegated at the end of the 2007–08 season after finishing bottom of the league.
 Bleasdale resigned as manager in October 2008 due to the financial troubles at the club.

-On 14 November 2008, Bleasdale again joined Mark Wright as assistant at Chester City.
+On 14 November 2008, Bleasdale again joined Mark Wright as assistant at Chester City who at the time were in League Two.
 However, on 21 February 2009, it was announced he had left the club, due to unspecified reasons, described by Wright as "there are a few things we’re not happy about and we’ll just have to get on with it.
 There are some things behind the scenes which I feel very, very let down about and which I’m not prepared to elaborate on at this time."
 It later transpired that Bleasdale had been sacked following a row with Wright and the club chairman.